aramis-lab/clinica/docs/Converters/OASIS2BIDS.md

 ## Dependencies

-If you only installed the core of Clinica, this pipeline needs the installation of the **dcm2nii** and **dcm2niix** DICOM to NIfTI converters, and of **FreeSurfer**.
-You can find how to install these software packages on the [installation](../../#installing-clinica-from-source) page.
+If you installed the core of Clinica, this converter needs no further dependencies.

 ## Downloading OASIS